FasterSpeeding/hikari-orchestrator/README.md

 # hikari_orchestrator

-A lil cute tool for orchestrating separate Hikari shard clusters.
+A cute lil tool for orchestrating separate Hikari shard clusters.

+For more information see <https://h2o.cursed.solutions>.